-This course is intended to introduce ethical/legal issues in health care delivery systems and to provide a foundation of information to be used as a guide against which individual behaviors may be measured.
+This course is designed to introduce ethical/legal issues in health care specifically for the Health Unit Coordinator student.
+The introduction will provide a foundation of information to be used as a guide against which individual behaviors may be measured.

-509-114 Pharmacology Terminology
+509-114 Pharmacology Terminology 1 Credit